ThomasKaiser/sbc-bench/README.md

     Cpufreq OPP: 1332    Measured: 1599 (1598.621/1598.759/1598.324) (+20%)
     Cpufreq OPP:  666    Measured:  799    (799.502/798.295/799.115) (+20%)

 We call `mhz` twice.
-At the begin of the benchmark with an idle and cold system and directly after the most demanding benchmark has finished with the device still under full load to see whether behaviour changes when SoC is overheated.
+At the begin of the benchmark with an idle and cold system walking through all cpufreq OPP and directly after the most demanding benchmark has finished with the device still under full load to see whether behaviour changes when SoC is overheated.
+This is on a [Thundercomm Dragonboard 845c](http://ix.io/4dJV).
+Prior to benchmark execution it looked like this:

+    Checking cpufreq OPP for cpu4-cpu7 (Qualcomm Kryo 3XX Gold):

+    Cpufreq OPP: 2803    Measured: 2704 (2705.057/2704.717/2704.717)     (-3.5%)
+    Cpufreq OPP: 2649    Measured: 2704 (2704.830/2704.717/2704.717)     (+2.1%)

+When running the multi-threaded 7zip benchmark, the SoC temperature exceeds 80°C and afterwards the 2803 MHz cpufreq OPP is gone while the reported 2649 MHz are in reality only ~1940:

+    Checking cpufreq OPP for cpu4-cpu7 (Qualcomm Kryo 3XX Gold):

+    Cpufreq OPP: 2649    Measured: 1940 (1955.570/1943.795/1922.274)    (-26.8%)

 ### [tinymembench](https://github.com/ssvb/tinymembench)

 Unlike other 'RAM benchmarks' *tinymembench* checks for both memory bandwidth **and** latency in a lot of variations so it's even possible to get some insights about internal cache sizes.
 It also measures multiple times and if sample standard deviation exceeds 0.1%, it is shown in brackets next to the result.
 So it's pretty easy to spot background activity ruining benchmark results.

-On big.LITTLE systems we pin execution one time to a little and one time to a big core to know the difference this makes.
+On hybrid systems with different CPU cores (big.LITTLE, DynamicIQ, Alder/Raptor Lake) we pin execution one time to an efficiency/little and one time to a performance/big core to know the difference this makes.
 For the sake of simplicity we output *memcpy* and *memset* numbers at the end of the benchmark.
 On an *overclocked* RPi 3 B+ (arm_freq=1570, over_voltage=4, core_freq=500, sdram_freq=510, over_voltage_sdram=2) this will look like this

     Memory performance:
     memcpy: 1316.0 MB/s (0.8%)